CheeseBench: Evaluating Large Language Models on Rodent Behavioral Neuroscience Paradigms: Abstract

 \section{Abstract}

 We introduce \textsc{CheeseBench}, a benchmark that evaluates large language models (LLMs) on nine classical behavioral neuroscience paradigms (Morris water maze, Barnes maze, T-maze, radial arm maze, star maze, operant chamber, shuttle box, conditioned place preference, and delayed non-match to sample), spanning six cognitive dimensions.
 Each task is grounded in peer-reviewed rodent protocols with approximate animal baselines.
 The agent receives a unified system prompt with no task-specific instructions and must discover goals purely from ASCII text observations and reward signals, much like a rodent placed into an unfamiliar apparatus.
-We evaluate six open-weight LLMs (3B to 72B parameters) on text-based ASCII renderings and compare against both a random baseline and a graph-based reinforcement learning agent.
-Our best model (Qwen2.5-VL-7B) reaches 52.6\% average success on ASCII input, compared to 32.1\% for random agents and 78.9\% for approximate rodent baselines.
-We find that (1)~scaling beyond 7B yields diminishing returns, (2)~longer context history degrades performance, (3)~chain-of-thought prompting hurts rather than helps, and (4)~a vision-language architecture provides an advantage at 7B but hurts at 32B.
+We evaluate thirteen LLMs spanning six open-weight models (3B--72B parameters) and seven frontier proprietary models (Claude Haiku~4.5, Sonnet~4.6, Opus~4.6--4.7, GPT-4.1, GPT-5.2, GPT-5.2-Codex) and compare against both a random baseline and a graph-based reinforcement learning agent.
+The best open-weight model (Qwen2.5-VL-7B) reaches 68.0\% average success on ASCII input versus 38.0\% for random agents and 78.9\% for approximate rodent baselines, while the best frontier model (Claude Opus~4.7) reaches 86.7\%, the first configuration in our evaluation to match or exceed the rodent reference.
+We find that (1)~scaling beyond 7B yields diminishing returns within the open-weight Qwen2.5-VL family, (2)~longer context history degrades performance, (3)~chain-of-thought prompting hurts rather than helps, (4)~a vision-language architecture provides an advantage at 7B but hurts at 32B, and (5)~the working-memory bottleneck (Radial Arm Maze) that is nearly unsolved by open-weight models is largely closed by frontier models.
 Because the same model's performance ranges from 20\% to 57\% depending on interface parameters alone, these results characterize the agent-plus-interface system, not the model in isolation.
-Under this unified zero-shot ASCII protocol, current open-weight LLM agents remain well below approximate rodent reference values, particularly on tasks requiring spatial navigation and within-trial state tracking.
+Under this unified zero-shot ASCII protocol, open-weight LLM agents remain well below approximate rodent reference values, while frontier proprietary models close the gap, suggesting that the deficit is closable with sufficient scale and post-training rather than being a fundamental architectural limit.